Gardy291/Pyshion/README.md

 green, blue-green, blue, blue-violet, violet, red-violet

 You can find the complementary, splitcomplementary and triad of any of these colors.
-To find these, you just have to type in the desire action followed by the color
+To find these, you just have to type in the desire action followed by the color.

 ## Installation

 First, make sure you have [python](https://www.python.org/downloads/) installed to be able to run Pyshion.
 After downloading and successfully installing [python](https://www.python.org/downloads/), download Pyshion from the [github repository](https://github.com/Gardy291/Pyshion.git).
-Once you have Pashion downloaded, you can put it to us by entering Python Shell, or any other python interpreter, and typing
+Once you have Pashion downloaded, you can put it to use by entering Python Shell, or any other python interpreter, and typing

 ```bash
 C:\Users\name\Pyshion> python PyshionServer.py